7 Questions to Ask Before You Hire a Fashion & Luxury Digital Marketing Agency

 The correct response to this question:

 The agency you choose should tell you they’ll do qualitative surveys, polls, and usability testing.
 They’ll analyze your support and chat logs, and even interview your customers in order to understand them better.
+If you have retail stores, they should even visit your stores and talk to your employees!
 This is the only way to truly understand the emotions and “triggers” that make your customers buy from you.

 5. What’s your process for growing our online sales?

 The answer to this question should be crystal-clear.
 If an agency doesn’t have a clear, documented process of their sales growth methodology, or if you feel like they’re making it up, you’ll want to look elsewhere.

 The first step of every agency’s process should be to listen to your goals.
 After all, nothing else matter if they don’t know exactly what you’re looking to achieve!

 For instance, if you want to increase your ecommerce sales, your agency should be able to help you determine whether you need to increase website conversions or invest more in ads before prescribing a marketing solution.

 If an agency says they don’t have a process because every client’s situation is different, hang up.
 At the end of the day, every project may be different, but the best luxury marketing agencies have standard procedures they follow in order to be able to achieve repeatable success.
 Note that having a process does not mean simply copy-pasting a project for one client to another, and processes shouldn’t limit ideas and creativity, either.